micksatana/pz-mod-michonnes-katana/README.md

 - [B41] Right-click on any material and click Forge Katana
 - [B42] Open Crafting Menu, looks for Forge Katana

+## Katana attachments

+- [B41] Belt left and right
+- [B42] Back, belt left and right

+## FAQ

+- Why attaching the first time, the sheath not showing?
+Due to limitation of Events API, we can only check when equipping it.
+So the first time attaching the katana, we can't render the sheath.

 ## Special Thanks

 ### Translations